Barandis/lsify/README.md

 ```

 Note that because Browserify is used in a CommonJS setup where bare
-compilation is the norm, this transform MAKES THE DEFAULT VALUE OF THE `bare`
+compilation is the norm, this transform **makes the default value of the `bare`
-OPTION `true`.
+option `true`**.
 All other options are simply passed along to LiveScript, so
 the default values remain the same as they are there.

 [livescript]: http://livescript.net/